Jeju Province: Current

 Until 2005, Jeju Province was divided into two cities (si), Jeju and Seogwipo, and two counties (gun), Bukjeju (North Jeju), and Namjeju (South Jeju), respectively.
 The two cities were further divided into thirty-one neighborhoods (dong).
 In contrast, the two counties were split into seven towns (eup) and five districts (myeon).
 The seven cities and five districts were then divided into 551 villages (ri).

-In 2005, Jeju residents approved, by referendum, a proposal to merge Bukjeju County into Jeju City, and Namjeju County into Seogwipo City.
-Effective July 1, 2006, the province was also renamed Jeju Special Self-Governing Province with two minor subdivisions, Jeju City and Seogwipo City.
+In 2005, Jeju residents approved, by referendum, a proposal to merge Bukjeju County into Jeju City, and Namjeju County into Seogwipo.
+Effective July 1, 2006, the province was also renamed Jeju Special Self-Governing Province with two minor subdivisions, Jeju City and Seogwipo.
 In addition to the changes in name, the province was given extensive administrative powers that had previously been reserved for the central government.
-This is part of a plans to turn Jeju into a "Free International City."
+This is part of a plans to turn Jeju into a "Free International City".

-Jeju, on July 1, 2006, was made into the first and only Self-Governing Province of South Korea.
+Jeju, on July 1, 2006, was made into the first Self-Governing Province of South Korea.